grammeaway/lazyhetzner/README.md

 ## Known Issues
 Currently, the flow for persisting project configurations in the TUI itself, is quite clunky and unstable.
 It also doesn't offer a convenient way of setting your defualt project (it'll just tag on to whatever project you set first).
 It is highly recommended to manually create the `config.json` file as described above.

+The TUI is decently slow, and performance improvements are definitely on the roadmap.

+Some menu items are pretty ugly (design isn't my strong suit) - these things bother me in my day-to-day use, so I will make sure to improve them in the future.

 ## Roadmap
 - [ ] Improve the project configuration flow in the TUI.
 - [ ] Create SSH keys in the TUI, to be used in the creation of new servers.